IoeCmcomc/command_extractor/README.md

 This mod requires [Architectury API mod](https://modrinth.com/mod/architectury-api "Architectury API mod") to be installed.

-This mod currently only support Minecraft 1.19.4, tested on Forge and Fabric.
+This mod currently only support Minecraft 1.19.4, tested on Forge, Quilt and Fabric.

 ## Usage